 Adding multiple criteria can either narrow or broaden your search, depending on the type of filter.

-Function, occupation, experience level, education level, title, employment type, and industry are mutually-exclusive filters, meaning that a job posting can only be associated with one option from each of these filters.
+Function, occupation, experience level, education level, title, and employment type are mutually-exclusive filters, meaning that a job posting can only be associated with one option from each of these filters.
 For example, a single job posting will only ever be tagged to one occupation or one level of experience.
 Adding more than one criteria from a mutually exclusive filter will broaden your search.
 A search containing two occupations, for example, will return more results than a search containing just one occupation.

-The skills and certifications filters are not mutually exclusive because a job posting almost certainly contains more than one skill.
-Adding more than one required skill or certification will narrow your search and return only job postings that contain all of those skills or certifications.
-This is because multiple required skills and certifications use AND logic.
+The skills and credentials filters are not mutually exclusive because a job posting almost certainly contains more than one skill.
+Adding more than one required skill or credential will narrow your search and return only job postings that contain all of those skills or credential.
+This is because multiple required skills and credentials use AND logic.

 Let’s look at an example search to see these rules in action:

-In Recruit, there is an additional feature that provides more flexibility to search: Alternative skills and Alternative certifications.
+There is an additional feature that provides more flexibility to search: Alternative skills and Alternative credentials.
 These work by allowing you to separate skills with OR logic, meaning that your search will include job postings that contain either Skill A or Skill B. Learn more about Boolean.

-To add an alternative skill, simply click the criteria pill, make sure the skill is set to “required,” and then add alternative skills using the search bar.
-The additional skill will appear in the criteria pill as part of a Boolean string.
-You can add up to 10 alternative skills.
+To add an alternative skill or credential, simply click the criteria pill, make sure the skill is set to “required,” and then add alternative skills or credentials using the search bar.
+The additional skill or credential will appear in the criteria pill as part of a Boolean string.
+You can add up to 10 alternative skills/credential.